cmu-mars/cmu-robotics/documents/p2-cp2.md

 * **RQ2:** How often does search-based program repair discover a partial repair?
 * **RQ3:** How often does search-based program repair discover a complete repair?

+We want to improve our understanding of the problem -- this is unchartered territory.
+What tools and techniques can we bring with us?
+Which of our assumptions fail to hold in reality?
+Lots of interesting findings.

 ## Testing Procedure

+In this section, we discuss the procedure for testing our proposed solution.

 ![alt text](img/brass-high-level.png "High-Level Architecture of the Perturbation Injection Process")

-From a high-level perspective, the stages of the testing procedure for this challenge problem are as follows.
+A high-level overview of the testing procedure for this challenge problem is illustrated above.
+Below we briefly discuss each of the stages involved in this procedure.

 1. **Generation:** A partial description of the perturbation scenario, provided by the examiner to the test harness, is forwarded onto the perturbation